Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 Usage & Limitation
 ^^^^^^^^^^^^^^^^^^^^^^

-MADDPG in *MARLlib* is suitable for
+MADDPG in *MARLlib* is applicable for

 - continues control tasks
 - any task mode